Fertility Enhancement Surgery

 Ovarian rejuvenation

 Ovarian rejuvenation is relatively new concept in the treatment for infertility.
-It is done in selected patients with poor ovarian reserve or premature ovarian failure.
-Autologous platelet rich plasma is used for this procedure (click here for more details) and the process stimulates the ovaries allowing for the creation and release of new eggs.
+It is done in selected patients with poor ovarian reserve or primary ovarian insufficiency.
+Autologous platelet rich plasma is used for this procedure (click here and here) and the process stimulates the ovaries allowing for the creation and release of new eggs.